-If you don’t want to be so restrictive and you want to make sure you’re still receiving calls from certain people, you can set Allow Calls From to either Favorites (as I do), or All Contacts.
+If you don’t want to be so restrictive and you want to make sure you’re still receiving calls from certain people, you can set Allow Calls From to either Favorites (as I do) or Contacts Only.
+You may also choose Allowed People Only and tap Add People to allow only those selected contacts.
 With any of these settings selected, you won’t receive notifications for calls from anybody but the group of people you are allowing to go through.

-If you want to be notified of an emergency phone call, you may also turn Repeated Calls on.
+If you want to be notified of an emergency phone call, you may also turn on Allow Repeated Calls.
 With this option enabled, a second call from the same person within three minutes will not be silenced.
 While not a sure way to get emergency phone calls through, if it’s enough of an emergency for someone to try repeatedly to call you, that call will go through.

 To get absolutely no app notifications, go to Settings > Focus > Do Not Disturb and tap Apps.
 Here, don’t add any app to the exception list, and also turn off Time Sensitive Notifications.